jamesrharwood/srqr/items/context.md

 ---
 id: context
 title: Context
+checklist:
-checklist: Describe the setting/site(s) in which the study was conducted, why it was selected, and any other salient contextual factors that may influence the study.
+    text: Describe the setting/site(s) in which the study was conducted, why it was selected, and any other salient contextual factors that may influence the study.
 ---

 ## What to write